theripper93/wall-height/README.md

 *Note: you can check the progress of the Token Attacher macros in the console (F12)

+## Breaking 4.0 Change

+The Top of walls is now included in vision blocking calculations (for example a 0-5 wall will block vision of a 5 elevation token) This means that if you had maps that relied on Exact numbers you might notice some walls are now blocking sight - if you need you can reduce by 1 the TOP of all the walls to have vision blocking work as before - this can be done though a macro present in the `Wall Height Macros` compendium called `Wall Height - Reduce Top By  One`

 ---

 This Module adds the ability to give a vertical height to walls, this means that tokens can look and move under\over them depending on their elevation.
 To further enhance the threedimensionality of your experience the use of [Levels](https://github.com/theripper93/Levels) is suggested as well!